 Have a Good Lease

 Once you have a qualified tenant who wants to move in, you must have a solid lease for them to sign.
 Don’t make the mistake of trying to download some random template from the Internet.
-You need a rigorous lease that protects you, while still being legal and fair to your tenants.
+You need a rigorous lease that protects you while still being legal and fair to your tenants.
 Your agent or property manager will have one available.
 If you are managing the property yourself, consider getting your lawyer to provide your master lease.
-At least, consider paying for one from a legal service like RocketLawyer.
+At least, consider paying for one from a legal service like Rocket Lawyer.

-Maintaining a Buy and Hold Property
+Maintaining a Buy-and-Hold Property

 You will incur expenses with your rental property, so you must be prepared for them.
 The older the property, the more likely something will need to be fixed.
 While some of the items may be reimbursed out of tenant’s damage deposits, you still need to budget for maintaining the property.

 Because it’s hard to predict repair costs, it’s important to maintain some reserve funding for each property.
 You don’t want to learn that the air conditioning system has completely failed and have no idea how you are going to pay the $3,000 cost to replace it.

 The beginning of a bad financial situation is needing to turn to your credit cards to pay for something like that.
 Instead, keeping a reserve fund for each property is important.
-Again, there are no hard and fast figures for how much, but building a reserve of 3-months of rent is a good start.
+Again, there are no hard-and-fast figures for how much, but building a reserve of three months of rent is a good start.

-Understanding the Numbers for a Buy and Hold Investment
+Understanding the Numbers for a Buy-and-Hold Investment

-- Cash flow – Cash flow is what’s left over from gross rent after paying expenses.
-Typically, cash flow is calculated monthly
+- Cash flow: Cash flow is what’s left over from gross rent after paying expenses; typically, cash flow is calculated monthly